lemmingDev/ESP32-BLE-Gamepad/README.md

 Apologies for the early adopters, but it will save a lot of confusion moving forward.

+## Configurable HID ##
+Since version 3, this library supports a configurable HID desciptor, which allows users to customise how the device presents itself to the OS (number of buttons, hats, ases, sliders, simulation controls etc).
+See the examples for guidance.

 # ESP32-BLE-Gamepad
-Bluetooth LE Gamepad library for the ESP32

-This library allows you to make the ESP32 act as a Bluetooth Gamepad and control what it does.
-E.g. move axes and press buttons

-Due to popular demand, it supports a large array of buttons and axes.
-You only need to wire up the amount you'd like to use in your project.
-If you need more GPIO on your ESP32, you should search "Arduino GPIO expander".
-The i2c bus (uses just 2 GPIO pins) can be used to add multiple GPIO expanders to add all the GPIO you would ever need.

 ## License
 Published under the MIT license.
-Please see license.txt.
+Please see license.txt

-It would be great however if any improvements are fed back into this version.

 ## Features

- - [x] Button press (64 buttons)
+ - [x] Button press (128 buttons)
- - [x] Button release (64 buttons)
+ - [x] Button release (128 buttons)
  - [x] Axes movement (6 axes (16 bit) (x, y, z, rZ, rX, rY) --> (Left Thumb X, Left Thumb Y, Right Thumb X, Right Thumb Y, Left Trigger, Right Trigger))
  - [x] 2 Sliders (16 bit) (Slider 1 and Slider 2)
  - [x] 4 point of view hats (ie. d-pad plus 3 other hat switches)
+ - [x] Simulation controls (rudder, throttle, accelerator, brake, steering)
+ - [x] Configurable HID descriptor
  - [x] Report optional battery level to host (basically works, but it doesn't show up in Android's status bar)
  - [x] Customize Bluetooth device name/manufacturer
+ - [x] Uses efficient NimBLE bluetooth library
  - [x] Compatible with Windows
  - [x] Compatible with Android (Android OS maps default buttons / axes / hats slightly differently than Windows)
- - [x] Compatible with Linux
+ - [x] Compatible with Linux (limited testing)
- - [x] Compatible with MacOS X
+ - [x] Compatible with MacOS X (limited testing)
  - [ ] Compatible with iOS (No - not even for accessibility switch - This is not a “Made for iPhone” (MFI) compatible device)

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))
 - [Download the latest release of this library from the release page.](https://github.com/lemmingDev/ESP32-BLE-Gamepad/releases)
 - In the Arduino IDE go to "Sketch" -> "Include Library" -> "Add .ZIP Library..." and select the file you just downloaded.
-- You can now go to "File" -> "Examples" -> "ESP32 BLE Gamepad" and select the example to get started.
+- You can now go to "File" -> "Examples" -> "ESP32 BLE Gamepad" and select an example to get started.

 ## Example